GrapheneOS/hardened_malloc/README.md

 * Random canaries placed after each slab allocation to *absorb* and then later detect overflows/underflows
     * High entropy per-slab random values
+    * Leading byte is zeroed to contain C string overflows
     * [in-progress] Mangled into a unique value per slab slot (although not with a strong keyed hash due to performance limitations)
 * Possible slab locations are skipped and remain memory protected, leaving slab